 - Focus on short-term sales, not meaningful long-term growth.
 Long-term growth never got anybody a year-end bonus.

 - It’s not how many lives you improve.
 It’s how many units you move.

-We’re not done.
-For twenty more time-honored ways to kill your brand, be sure to visit this space again on September 19.
+I’m not done.
+For twenty more time-honored ways to kill your brand, check out “How to Kill Your Brand, Part 2“.

 A version of this post appeared in the Aug.
 22, 2008, Business Courier of Cincinnati in the column “That Branding Thing.”
 Thanks to the many friends of Three Deuce who offered their ideas.